 The PLOB bound represents the optimal QKD rate over a lossy channel without intermediate repeaters (repeaterless bound).
 Other versions exist for repeater-assisted communications and quantum networks~\cite{Pirandola2019}, as well as for free-space quantum communications~\cite{Pirandola2021b}.

-While the limit of CV-QKD (and all QKD) is clear on a lossy channel, different is the situation for a more general thermal-loss channel, whose structure is discussed in Sec.~\ref{sec:Gaussian_Channels}.
-This is a bosonic channel that is characterized by transmittance $T$ and thermal noise $\bar{n}_N$, the latter being mean number of environmental photons so that $V_N=2\bar{n}_N+1$.
-This noise can equivalently be represented as excess noise, via the formula $\nu = 2T^{-1}(1-T) \bar{n}_N$.
+While the limit of CV QKD (and all QKD) is clear on a lossy channel, the situation for a more general thermal-loss channel, whose structure is discussed in Sec.~\ref{sec:Gaussian_Channels} is different.
+This is a bosonic channel that is characterized by transmittance $T$ and thermal noise $\bar{n}_N$, the latter being the mean number of environmental photons such that $V_N=2\bar{n}_N+1$.
+This noise can equivalently be represented as excess noise via the formula $\nu = 2T^{-1}(1-T) \bar{n}_N$.
 In the presence of excess noise, we do not know the formula of the secret-key capacity $K=K(T,\bar{n}_N)$, but we can only write a sandwich $K_{\text{LB}} \le K \le K_{\text{UB}}$ using the bounds from~\cite{Pirandola2009,Pirandola2017}.
-The lower bound $K_{\text{LB}}$ has been slightly improved using optimized Gaussian-modulated CV-QKD protocols with engineered loss and thermal noise at the detector setups~\cite{Ottaviani2016} and by the engineering of an entanglement distribution protocol able to provide positive rate where the reverse coherent information is zero~\cite{Mele2025}.
-The discovery of $K(T,\bar{n}_N)$ is a central question in CV-QKD and quantum information theory.
+The lower bound $K_{\text{LB}}$ has been slightly improved using optimized Gaussian-modulated CV-QKD protocols with engineered loss and thermal noise at the detector setups~\cite{Ottaviani2016} and through the engineering of an entanglement distribution protocol able to provide a positive rate where the reverse coherent information is zero~\cite{Mele2025}.
+The discovery of $K(T,\bar{n}_N)$ is a central question in CV QKD and quantum information theory.

-It is evident from the expression of $K_{D}$ and $K_{R}$ that, while RR CV-QKD can theoretically provide security for any pure channel attenuation (which is, however, limited by practical finite-size effects and device imperfections), DR protocols are fundamentally limited by $T=0.5$, hence by 3~dB of channel loss.
-For the entanglement-in-the-middle protocol and the CV-MDI protocol with detection in the middle of the channel, the optimal key rates correspond to $K_{D}$ and $K_{R}$ for DR and RR respectively, up to the subtracted term $1/\ln{b}$, with $b$ being the information unit, hence base of the logarithms used to calculate the entropic quantities~\cite{Lasota2023}.
-The perfectly implemented entanglement-in-the-middle scheme is therefore limited by the channel transmittance of $T \approx 0.63$ and the symmetrical CV-MDI scheme is limited by $T \approx 0.73$.
+It is evident from the expression of $K_{D}$ and $K_{R}$ that, while RR CV QKD can theoretically provide security for any pure channel attenuation (which is, however, limited by practical finite-size effects and device imperfections), DR protocols are fundamentally limited by $T=0.5$, and hence by 3~dB of channel loss.
+For the entanglement-in-the-middle protocol and the CV-MDI protocol with detection in the middle of the channel, the optimal key rates correspond to $K_{D}$ and $K_{R}$ for DR and RR respectively, up to the subtracted term $1/\ln{b}$, where $b$ is the information unit, and hence the base of the logarithms used to calculate the entropic quantities~\cite{Lasota2023}.
+The perfectly implemented entanglement-in-the-middle scheme is therefore limited by the channel transmittance of $T \approx 0.63$, and the symmetrical CV-MDI scheme is limited by $T \approx 0.73$.